mfkucuk/SolidChecker/README.md

 This command will open the following panel:
 ![alt text](config.png)

 This is the configuration panel for SolidChecker.
 Here, the user can change how the extention behaves.
-The two options are changing for which of the SOLID principles will analyzed and for which language the extention will be run for.
+The two options are changing which of the SOLID principles the project will be analyzed for and which language the extention will be run for.

 ### Run: SolidChecker command
 This command will start the analysis and when the analysis is done, this screen will pop-up: